-gliding, can occur above the slightly tilted flank (e.g. Coward and Stewart, 1995; Thomas and Coward, 1996; Dooley et al., 2003; Jackson and Larsen, 2009; Ge et al., 2017; Lymer et al., 2018; Roma et al., 2018).
-Such alternative basin shapes cannot be modelled here, but should be considered and discussed when interpreting the modelling resultshave not been modelled in this study.
+Natural rift basins often possess asymmetrical half graben shapes characterized by a large-offset normal fault on one side and a smoothly tilted, slightly faulted flank on the other.
+In such half grabens, decoupled extension, probably caused by gravity gliding, can occur above the slightly tilted flank (e.g. Coward and Stewart, 1995; Thomas and Coward, 1996; Dooley et al., 2003; Jackson and Larsen, 2009; Ge et al., 2017; Lymer et al., 2018; Roma et al., 2018).
+Such alternative basin shapes have

+5 not been modelled in this study.
 Our experimental approach is to initially simplify the geometrical boundary conditions, and in later experimental studies, further complexities can then be introduced, such as static structural discontinuities can be inserted in the sub-silicone base to examine lateral variation of the strain patterns depending on initial thickness of the viscous layer.

-A technical issue can be observed in Fig. 7g and h showing the incremental lateral movement of the flanks.
-Especially at the beginning of the extensional phase, this movement is not fully continuous and symmetrical on both sides, which likely results from mechanical locking of the graben block on the basal faults.
+A technical issue can be observed in Fig. 6g and h showing the incremental lateral movement of the flanks.
+Especially at the beginning of the extensional phase, this movement is not fully continuous and symmetrical on both sides, which likely results

+380 from mechanical locking of the graben block on the basal faults.
 This effect cannot be avoided even by using lubricants on the faults.
-Finally, the cumulative displacement of the extensional movement over longer time periods is smooth and regular as observed in Fig. 7e and dFig.
-4e and f.
+Finally, the cumulative displacement of the extensional movement over longer time periods is smooth and regular as observedseen in Fig. 3e and f.